oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The redirect URI MUST be an absolute URI as defined by
 {{RFC3986}} Section 4.3.
-The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted (per Appendix B) query component ({{RFC3986}} Section 3.4), which MUST be retained when adding additional query parameters.
+The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted query component ({{WHATWG.URL}}), which MUST be retained when adding additional query parameters.
 The endpoint URI MUST NOT include a fragment component.